 The Chase Sapphire Preferred card currently has 50,000 bonus points after spending $4000 in the first three months.
 The annual fee is waived the first year, but Chase’s 5/24 rule applies to this card.

 If you add an authorized user who also makes a purchase, you get 5000 additional points.
 Combined with the points from the bonus and minimum spending, you would have 59,000 points.
 That’s almost enough for four nights at Hyatt Regency Coconut Point.
-You can also sign up for Chase Hyatt Signature Visa that comes with 2 complimentary nights.
+You can also sign up for Chase Hyatt Signature Visa.
+See this link for more details.

 Who is ready to book a stay at this awesome resort?